Skip to main content

 PSYC 421.
 Diversity Psychology.
 3 Credits.

 Origins and consequences of psychological differences among individual and groups with special emphasis on sex differences and racial differences.
-Prerequisites: PSYC 111, PSYC 241, and PSYC 250 or consent of instructor.
-S, even years.
+Prerequisite: PSYC 111, PSYC 241, and PSYC 250 or consent of instructor.
+S, odd years.

 SOC 354.
 Medical Sociology.
 3 Credits.